w352chen/UI-Battleship/README.md

-# UI-Battleship
+# Battleship
-The UI project implements the board game Battleship
+This implements the board game Battleship.